jfreeman812/QE-Tools/sdlcs/code-management.rst

   * ``self-check`` an executable script that does a self-check on the repository.

     * to be run by humans at will (such as before pull requests)
-    * to be run by automation tooling (such as Jenkins or Travis CI) for pull request acceptance testing.
+    * to be run by automation tooling for pull request acceptance testing.
-    * script should support a ``--setup`` command line parameter and that switch will:

-      * invoke the ``env-setup`` script to make sure the environment is good before attempting self-check logic.
+    * This script should support a --setup command line parameter which will invoke the env-setup script to make sure the environment is good before running self-check logic.

-    * automation tooling (such as Jenkins or Travis CI) needs to always pass this script the parameter ``--setup`` so that it is up-to-date.
+    * automation tooling must always pass the --setup parameter to ensure the environment is up to date.

-  * ``run-tests`` an executable script that handles the boiler plate of running tests:
+  * ``run-tests`` an executable script that handles the boilerplate of running tests:

     * to be run by humans at will
-    * to be run by automation tooling (such as Jenkins or Travis CI) for regular runs of test jobs
+    * to be run by automation tooling for regular runs of test jobs
-    * script should support a ``--check`` command line parameter and that switch will:

-      * invoke the ``self-check`` script with the ``--setup`` option to make sure that the environment is good and that the self-checks all pass
+    * this script should support a --check command line parameter which will invoke the self-check script with the --setup option to make sure the environment is good and the self-checks all pass

-    * script should accept arbitrary parameters (either from automation tooling or QE hand-run command line) and pass them to the test framework.
+    * this script should accept arbitrary parameters and pass them to the test framework.

 .. note::